CCP Policies and Procedures

 To withdraw from a class, students must follow the steps listed on the Withdrawal webpage .

 Once the student has completed the online form, then a Cape Fear Counselor will send you an email, informing the student to get permission from their high school.

 Next, the student will have your high school designee send an email directly to the Cape Fear Counselor, informing the Cape Fear Counselor that the student has permission from the high school to withdraw from the class.
 High school designee, please include the following information in your email:

 - Course to withdraw from

-- A statement indicating, they have school’s approval to withdraw.
+- A statement indicating they have the school’s approval to withdraw.

-Next, the CFCC Counselor will send another email to the student to confirm they want to withdraw from the class.
-Please have the student to follow up with Cape Fear Community College Counselor if they have questions about the withdrawal process.
+Next CFCC Counselor will send another email to the student to confirm they want to withdraw from the class.
+Please have the student follow up with Cape Fear Community College Counselor if they have questions about the withdrawal process.
 Students who wish to withdraw after 60 percent of class hours must obtain permission in writing from their instructor and Department Chair.
-Permission will be granted for extenuating circumstances only.
+Approval will be granted for extenuating circumstances only.
 Documentation is required.
 No withdrawals can be requested during the last week of the semester.

-CFCC instructors have attendance policies that are clearly presented on the first day handouts.
-There are no excused absences.
-Students who do not meet the minimum attendance requirements will be given an “F.” Students should be familiar with the withdrawal policies of the College in order to prevent failing a class due to a lack of attendance.
+Again, CFCC instructors have attendance policies that are presented in their syllabi.
+There are no excused absences at the college level.
+Students who do not meet the minimum attendance requirements will be awarded an “F.” Students should be familiar with the withdrawal policies of the College to prevent failing a class due to lack of attendance.

 All students, regardless of age, will be treated the same in CFCC classes.
 College classes shift more of the responsibility to the student.
 You will experience changes: Attendance and grading policies may vary by class and instructor.
 Students must review and follow guidelines for each class.
 Most instructors do not accept late work or allow resubmissions.